-The SUPL client OS integration library is a source code library distributed with nRF Connect SDK.
+The SUPL client OS integration library is a source code library distributed with the nRF Connect SDK.
 This library is used to integrate the SUPL client library with an nRF Connect SDK application.

 SUPL enables the transfer of assistance and network-based positioning data of a SUPL Enabled Terminal (SET), such as an nRF9160 DK or a Thingy:91, over an IP User Plane bearer.
 See SUPL context model for more information on the SUPL architecture.
 SUPL is designed to support future positioning technologies.
 The SUPL version supported by the SUPL client library is 2.0.4.